peterewanfo/flutter_riverpod_boilerplate_project/README.md

 ```

 ### Assets
-This contains static image resources and fonts used in the application
+This contains static image resources and fonts used in the application<br />
 This is what the `assets` file structure looks like

 ```